isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Mother of Thousands.md

 <section>
   <h4>Environmental needs:</h4>
 	<img title="Mother of Thousands plants growing in a pot.
 Photo by Jacqueline Chua." src="/images/Horti%20techniques/ContainerPlanting_JacChua%20(1).jpg">
-  <p>Mother of Thousands thrives in a wide variety of light conditions, from at least two hours of direct sunlight to a minimum of 4 hours of indirect sunlight.
-They can be planted in a variety of soil types including well-draining loamy soil, sandy soils, and even clayey soils.</p>
+  <p>Mother of Thousands thrives in a wide variety of light conditions, from <a href="/page-index/horticulture-techniques/gauging-light/">at least two hours of direct sunlight to a minimum of 4 hours of indirect sunlight</a>.
+They can be planted in a variety of soil types including <a href="/page-index/horticulture-techniques/soil/">well-draining loamy soil, sandy soils, and even clayey soils</a>.</p>
 	<br>
 </section>